DendrouLab/panpipes/docs/yaml_docs/pipeline_integration_yml.md

    - <span class="parameter">low_memory</span> `Boolean`, Default: True<br>

+### KNN calculation for multimodal analysis
   - <span class="parameter">neighbors:</span>
       -  <span class="parameter">npcs</span> `Integer`, Default: 30<br>

-    The number of principal components to calculate for neighbors and umap.
+         The number of principal components to calculate for neighbors and UMAP.
          If no correction is applied PCA will be calculated and used to run the UMAP.
-If harmony is chosen it will use the following components to create a corrected dimensionality reduction
+         If harmony is chosen it will use the following components to create a corrected dimensionality reduction.

      -  <span class="parameter">k</span> `Integer`, Default: 30<br>
      -  <span class="parameter">metric</span> `String`, Default: euclidean<br>
    Options include euclidean and cosine